Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Conclusions

 \section{Conclusions}

 ~ In this paper we have studied the binary and spherical negative-margin perceptrons, i.e. two simple non-convex neural networks learning a random rule with binary and spherical weights.
 We have analyzed in both models the geometry of the landscape of solutions, showing important similarities but also differences.
-First, we have pointed out how the typical solutions of the models are substantially different: in the binary case for any $\alpha>0$ the landscape is composed by an extensive number of clusters with vanishing entropy; in the spherical case, instead, typical solutions are always surrounded by an exponential number of other solutions.
-Second, we have studied highly robust (i.e. high-margin) but exponentially rare solutions of both problems, and showed that in both cases those configurations have a larger local entropy compared to typical solutions.
+First, we have pointed out how the typical solutions of the models are substantially different: in the binary case for any $\alpha>0$ the landscape is composed by an extensive number of clusters with vanishing entropy; in the spherical case, instead, typical solutions are always surrounded by an exponential number of other solutions, i.e. they are not isolated.
+This is the first result that shows that the low-energy landscapes of non-convex neural networks having binary and spherical weights are completely different in nature.
+Secondly, we have studied highly robust (i.e. high-margin) but exponentially rare solutions of both problems, and showed that in both cases those configurations have a larger local entropy compared to typical solutions.
 In binary models the configurations having the largest local entropy corresponds to the one having the largest margin; in continuous weights models the same is true, modulo RSB effects (see Appendix).

-Finally, we analyzed the solutions with the largest local entropy as a function of the constraint density $\alpha$: we showed that in both models when a certain threshold $\alpha_{\mathrm{LE}}$ is crossed the local entropy becomes non-monotonic.
-This seems to signal a break-up of the space of robust solutions into disconnected components.
+Finally, we analyzed the solutions with the largest local entropy as a function of the constraint density $\alpha$ in both binary and spherical models, unveiling a phase transition in the geometry of the widest and flattest states: the local entropy transition $\alpha_{\mathrm{LE}}$.
+This transition can be computed by finding the largest value of $\alpha$ for which the maximum margin solutions (i.e. ones having the largest local entropy), have a local entropy that is monotonic.
+This transition signals a break-up of the space of robust solutions into disconnected components.
 Indeed, we have verified numerically in the spherical case, that for $\alpha < \alpha_{\mathrm{LE}}$ algorithms find solutions lying in the same basin, whereas for $\alpha > \alpha_{\mathrm{LE}}$ we observe a sudden rise of energy barriers along the geodesic path between pairs of solutions and in between triplets of solutions.
 Even if we cannot rule out at this time the existence of non-geodesic zero-energy paths connecting these solutions, this is already an indication of a profound change in the structure of the manifold of solutions.

 In binary models we have verified that the transition has a very strong impact on the behavior of algorithms.
 In spherical models, even if we have a strong indication that the geometry of the space of solutions is undergoing a radical change in structure near the transition, it does not appear to have an impact on algorithmic hardness.
 As we have shown, efficient algorithms are probably able to reach the SAT/UNSAT transition, which we have computed here in the 1RSB ansatz.